Ken0sis/TitaniumTest/README.md

 # Sample.Todo

 This is a Titanium Mobile sample app that creates a basic todo list.
-With this app you can maintain a listing of tasks to be completed, add to that list, and mark tasks as **done**.
+With this app you can maintain a listing of tasks to be completed, add to that list, and mark tasks as **Done**.

 ### Topics Covered